 Register a birth

 All births that take place in Nova Scotia need to be registered with Vital Statistics within 30 days of the birth.
-When you register the birth of your baby, you can also apply for government benefits and services (Social Insurance Number, Canada Child Benefit and Birth Certificate) and activate your baby’s Health Card.
+When you register the birth of your baby, you can also apply for government benefits and services (Social Insurance Number, Canada Child Benefit and Health Card).

 Register a birth.
 All births that take place in Nova Scotia need to be registered with Vital Statistics.